unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 ### Summary

-*   Using TypeScript can make finding typos and bugs easier
 *   Unified provides types for each language’s syntax tree and utilities to work with these types
 *   Types are available for most plugins and utilities (and if types haven’t